-If you own a two-stage air conditioning system, you may notice your system runs for longer periods of time.
+If you own a two-stage heat pump system, you may notice your system runs for longer periods of time.
 When appropriately sized, nearly 80% of the time it's running, it is operating in low-stage, and your indoor temperature will remain more consistent with fewer drafts, better humidity control, enhanced comfort and enhanced energy efficiency.

-Cooling Your Home
+Heating and cooling Your Home

-For cooling operation, make sure the System or Mode control is set for Cooling.
+For heating or cooling operation, make sure the System or Mode control is set to the appropriate mode.
 Then, adjust the Temperature control to your desired setting.
-Finally, use the Fan control to select Automatic (turns on and off as cooling is needed) or On (runs continuously).
+Finally, use the Fan control to select Automatic (turns on and off as heating is needed) or On (runs continuously).